Chemistry - Bachelor of Science

 This is a laboratory-based course focusing on techniques utilized in a research or industrial laboratory setting.
 Students will gain an understanding of the theory and application of modern experimental methods and build practical skills through project-based applications.
 The specific topics covered will vary with the interests of the faculty member teaching the course, and students should consult with the Department of Physical Sciences for details regarding current offerings.
 Note: This course may be taken up to two times, provided the topic of the course is different.

-Prerequisites: A minimum grade of B- in a 300-level chemistry course and consent of the department.
+Prerequisites: A minimum grade of B- in a 300-level chemistry course relevant to the specific topic and consent of the department.

 CHEM 497